 - Compact SunPatiens have dense, bushy plants reaching a hight of 16-32 in. and a spread of 14-24 in.
 They are the best choice for container planting.

-- Vigorous SunPatiens are fast-growing and best when you want to cover a lot of empty space as fast as possible with a massive color display.
+- Vigorous SunPatiens are fast-growing and best when you want to cover a lot of space as fast as possible with a massive color display.
 Their height ranges from 24-48 in. and they spread 24-30 in.
-They are better suited than the other series for heavier garden soil and have a better resistance to nematodes.
+They are better suited than the other series for heavier garden soil and resistance to nematodes.

 SunPatiens is a registered trademark, which means that propagation is protected.
 Live plant parts as well as rooted and unrooted cuttings may not be used for propagation.
 The trademark is also the reason why you won’t find SunPatiens seeds for sale.